CHaucke89/pycentauri/README.md

-- **Registrations expire without an app-level PING.** The printer forgets a registered client after several quiet minutes and silently stops answering that session's requests — the MQTT connection itself stays up, so there's no error to catch. pycentauri sends the SDK's `{"type": "PING"}` keepalive every 30 s to hold the registration; if you write your own client, you must too.
+- **Registrations expire without an app-level PING.** The printer forgets a registered client after several quiet minutes and silently stops answering that session's requests — the MQTT connection itself stays up, so there's no error to catch.
+CentauriPilot sends the SDK's `{"type": "PING"}` keepalive every 30 s to hold the registration; if you write your own client, you must too.
 - **File list (method 1044) and video stream (1042) don't respond** on